-Using a combination of traditional land surveying and laser scanning techniques, we located a number of site features, including fences, statues, terraces and significant plantings, and scanned the building façade.
+To support the archaeological dig, the Architectural Heritage Foundation asked Nitsch to prepare a site survey that would serve as the base drawing to define the dig boundaries, support archaeological submissions to the City and the Massachusetts Historic Commission, and support future courtyard and exterior building renovations.
+Using a combination of traditional land surveying and laser scanning techniques, our land surveyors located a number of site features, including fences, statues, terraces, and significant plantings, as well as scanned the building façade.
 We prepared existing conditions site plans, researched and compiled utility records, and provided boundary line determination for the site.